 Employee Turnover: How Does Your Restaurant Stack Up?

 The results are in.
 Let's see how your restaurant is doing!
 Click on your turnover rate to see what actions to take.

 If your turnover is this low, do everything you can to preserve your culture, as it’s clearly working in your favor.
 Use the tools in Toast's Restaurant Hiring Kit to both document and streamline your recruiting and onboarding process.
-You can also dedicate some time to uncovering tip trends and labor cost percentage through the reporting in your restaurant POS.
+You can also dedicate some time to uncovering tip trends and labor cost percentage through the reporting in restaurant POS systems.

 That said, low twenties isn’t the ideal turnover rate.
 Do some analysis into the reasons behind your staff’s departure.
 If it’s just teenagers headed back to school after a summer of bussing, that won’t necessarily break the bank compared to your head chef or best waiter leaving you for a better opportunity.

 Keep in mind there is such a thing as a too-low turnover rate.
 All workplaces have a normal flow of new hires and those who wish to move on.
 And as hard as it is, you may have to let an under-performer go if he or she is costing you money.
 Preserving your turnover rate is not as important as protecting your bottom line.

 We call this the warning stage because you’re not too far gone at this point.
 With a turnover rate of under 50%, that means the majority of your staff is happy to be working for your restaurant.

 To lower your restaurant's turnover, speak to all of your employees individually and ask them what it is about your restaurant that keeps them around.
 If you’re not getting a positive answer from an individual, they may be among the next to leave.